ewang2002/ewang2002/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=ewang2002&layout=compact" align="right"/>

 ## Hey There! 👋
-My name is Edward, a freshman at UCSD studying Mathematics-Computer Science in the mathematics department.
+My name is Edward, a sophomore at UCSD studying Mathematics-Computer Science in the mathematics department.

 There's not really much else for me to say, but feel free to look around!
-My Github profile showcases a subset of many small projects that I have worked on in the past (few) year or so.
+My Github profile showcases a subset of many small projects that I have worked on in the past (few) years or so (with many more currently in the works).

 ### 🔭 Current/Planned Projects
 <details>